15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 How To Do Cable Side Bend

-1. Attached D-handle to a low pulley and stand side-on to the weight stack.
+1. Attach the D-handle to a low pulley and stand side-on to the weight stack.

 2. Grasp the D-handle with your right hand and stand with the pulley to your right side.